cofoid/dataskillscheck/sql-postgres/README.md

 4. Enter that password from installation.
 5. Double-click on Servers
 6. Right-click on Databases and choose “Create – Database”
-7. Name it “dvdrentals” on the Database field and hit save.
+7. Name it "dvdrentals" on the Database field and hit save.
+8. Download the dvdrentals database backup here: https://github.com/cofoid/dataskillscheck/tree/main/data/dvdrental
-8. Right click on the new “dvdrentals” database and choose Restore.
+9. Right click on the new "dvdrentals" database and choose Restore.
-9. Leave the first setting on “Custom or Tar”
+10. Leave the first setting on "Custom or Tar"
-10. On the file name choose the path to the file you saved (dvdrentals.tar)
+11. On the file name choose the path to the file you saved (dvdrentals.tar)
 * Make sure to choose “All Files” under the format section when searching for the file
 * Choose the file from the directory where you downloaded dvdrentals.tar and hit "Select"
 * You should now be able to access the dvdrentals schema.